 Kenya Constitution (2010), specifically chapter eight provides for the establishment and role of parliament.
 The constitution provides for a bicameral assembly of representation, with National Assembly and senate distinctively performing functions accorded to them.
-Article 9494 provides the role of parliament which includes derivation of legitimacy from the people; manifest the cultural diversity of the nation; ensure that the will of the people is propagation and represented; and further entrenchment of the people's sovereignty.
+Article 94 provides the role of parliament which includes derivation of legitimacy from the people; manifest the cultural diversity of the nation; ensure that the will of the people is propagation and represented; and further entrenchment of the people's sovereignty.
 Management of public affairs should be conducted in a manner that ensures that legitimacy and diversity of the people is maintained both internally and externally beyond borders.
 The will of the people should not be limited by the territorial boundaries.
 This is the motivation for parliamentary involvement in diplomacy that transcends national borders.

 The National Assembly has the distinguished role and right to ensure the constitution is protected and democratic governance is entrenched.
-In situations where a security crisis or cross cutting issue that interviews with the ability of the parliamentarians to successfully protect the constitution and promote democratic governance, their role foreign diplomacy engages.
+In situations where a security crisis or cross cutting issue that interviews with the ability of the parliamentarians to successfully protect the constitution and promote democratic governance, their role extends beyond borders.
+For instance, the ratification of international agreements in some cases requires the intervention of parliament especially where it requires the allocation of national financial and natural resources.